jpablobr/niftier-generators/readme.md

 ## Found a bug?

-If you are having a problem with Nifty Generators, first look at the FAQs above.
+If you are having a problem with Niftier Generators, first look at the FAQs above.
 If you still cannot resolve it, please submit an issue here.

 http://github.com/ryanb/niftier-generators/issues